amandabee/CUNY-data-skills/index.md

  + For your reporting piece: one source you have already spoken with or at least three potential expert sources and your plans for reaching them
  + For your community profile: propose at least ten data points you'd like to work with and explain why each is relevant.

- **Storyboards:** <a id="storyboard" /></a> A storyboard organizes your content conceptually and spatially.
+ **Storyboards:** <a id="storyboard"></a> A storyboard organizes your content conceptually and spatially.
 This semester, when you turn in storyboards, you should also include a revised pitch and a proposed nut graf.
 Your nut graf will change your story develops, but it should capture all of the main elements of your story.

  We use wireframe and storyboards interchangeably here.
 We’re looking for a simple sketch (on paper, in Word, or PowerPoint, Illustrator, or any number of online storyboarding tools) that shows us how you intend to integrate your visualizations, words, and navigation elements.
 Use simple boxes to tell us where your different elements will be positioned in a design, and how a user will navigate through the content.
 Check out [Mark Luckie’s thoughts on sketching/storyboarding](http://www.mediabistro.com/10000words/the-importance-of-sketching-and-why-you-should-be-doing-it_b837), with examples, from 10,000 Words.

- **Rough Drafts:** <a id="roughdraft" /></a> A rough draft does not have to have the polish of a final project, but it should be close.
+ **Rough Drafts:** <a id="roughdraft"></a> A rough draft does not have to have the polish of a final project, but it should be close.
 You should have created the visualizations that you plan to use.
 Your classmates should be able to evaluate a rough draft on its merits, without a guided tour of forthcoming features.
 A complete rough draft includes:

  + Clean data in spreadsheets, already normalized, sorted, manipulated
  + Visualizations of the data with labeled axes